Rank and title overpower free country ideals, often dividing families even lovers for centuries. Juuri/Haruka & Yuki/Kaname.

-Zero gave a tentative glance at Lilly, who blinked uniform to his tired eyes.
-The horse was in obvious turmoil by the questions as he.
+Zero gave a tentative glance at Lilly, the horse was in obvious turmoil by the questions as he.
 "As you wish."

 º º º

-The tapping hurled somnolence as the servant barged in the dim suite.
-Throwing herself on the maroon rug, she mumbled apologetically, "Forgive me mistress!
-But you asked me let myself in if in case you didn't answer."
+The tapping hurled all fragments of somnolence as the servant barged in the dim suite.
+Throwing herself on the maroon rug, she mumbled apologetically.
+"Forgive me mistress, but you asked me to let myself in if in case you didn't answer."

 "Rido-sama personally invited you and won't take no for an answer.
-The Royal Family will be visiting in a short whi—" Pausing, she glanced at the door, tracing various scents circulating the household and returned, "Wrong, the Royal Family has arrived.
-You must dress and meet them soon, please."
+The royal family will be visiting in a short whi—" She glanced at the door all the while tracing various scents circulating the household.
+"Wrong.
+The royal family has just arrived.
+You must dress and meet them."

-She rolled on her side, shutting her eyes, "I wasn't told the royal family was coming earlier.
+She rolled on her side and shut her eyes in an attempt to scrimp for her dream.
+"I wasn't told the royal family was coming earlier.
 Do you understand how long it takes to pamper a woman who hasn't been seen in two months?"

-The maid trailed next to the bed and knelt, "Oh, my lovely lady, it would be different if you went outside sometimes.
-Confining yourself isn't healthy."
+The maid trailed next to the bed and knelt down.
+"Oh my lovely lady, it would be different if you went outside sometimes.
+Confining yourself in your room isn't healthy."

-As grateful as Juuri was to her sweet servant, she wasn't hopeful about leaving the comfort of her room, not to attend a soiree of distinguished purebloods.
-However, seldom did fate bother to listen to her heart and her introverted nature won her over at dinner.
-Juuri perfectly proved to the maître she hated artichokes and olives in her meals by flicking them off her plate, regardless whether it hit others.
+As grateful as Juuri was to her sweet servant she didn't look forward to leaving the comfort of her bedroom.
+Especially not to attend a dinner for distinguished purebloods.
+Seldom did fate bother listening to her desires, which was why her introverted nature won her over at dinner.
+She perfectly proved to the maître she hated artichokes and olives in her meals by flicking them off her plate regardless of whether it hit others.

-At the exit, the auburn haired clattered her fangs.
-Juuri whirled on her heels, the warmest smirk encompassing her satin-soft features.
-"I'm doing fantastic, Kurenai.
-Thank you for your concern, although I'd wish you'd pay more attention to Ouri-sama who is enamored by your cleavage than his food or fiancé."
-Slamming the door to their scandalized expressions, Juuri felt a thrill of victory revolve her bones.
+The auburn haired clattered her fangs and whirled on her heels.
+The warmest smirk encompassing her satin-soft features as Juuri said.
+"I'm doing fantastic, Kurenai, thank you for your concern.
+Although, I'd wish you'd pay more attention to Ouri-sama who is enamored by your cleavage than his food or fiancé."
+Slamming the door on their scandalized expressions, Juuri felt a shiver of victory in her bones.

 Thoughts visited and left in silence.
 Juuri opened the balcony doors and leaned against the threshold, an arm across her waist and head tilted to the side.
 The shadow on the settee finally decided to move from its confines.

 She didn't open her eyes to greet him, only smiled in the evening breeze.
-"No wonder I didn't you see in there earlier."
+"No wonder I didn't you see in there."

 "I have little interest in dinners and conversation."

 "You're smart."
-Juuri opened her eyes to admire his moonlighted profile.
+Juuri opened her eyes to admire his moonlit profile.
 He was staring outside.
 Dark locks fluttering over his brows and immutable red-eyes.
-"But if you keep avoiding crowds, you won't meet a nice girl, Kaname."
+"But if you keep avoiding crowds you won't meet a nice girl, Kaname."

 "I've always admired you, Juuri-sama."
 He smiled winsomely.

-She smiled sadly, "Not fair how fast you've grown up.
+She smiled wistfully at the boy who had turned into a man in what felt like mere seconds.
+"Not fair how fast you've grown.
 I still remember when you were first born."
-Instinctively, Juuri brushed her abdomen; her distant smile vanished once she glanced in the night. "…Yes, that time, it was summer.
-Flowers and bees welcomed you.
-Festivities thrived for a week.
-You were a quiet one but a sure charmer of all, whomever you met adored you."
-Juuri chuckled, "You really live up to your name, my prince."
+Instinctively, Juuri brushed her abdomen and her smile vanished.
+She turned back to the night and said a little tremulously.
+"Yes, it was summer.
+Birds and butterflies roamed about to welcome you and festivities thrived for weeks.
+You were a quiet baby but a sure charmer.
+Whoever met you came to adore you fast."
+Juuri chuckled softly.
+"You really live up to your name, my prince."

 She waved it aside with a careless grin.
-"I was only doing it out of motherly devotion.
+"I was only doing it out of motherly affection.
 Women and babies, we make them but they save us."
-Juuri stepped out in the balcony, stopping by the balustrade.
-Her smile was enigmatic, nearly deceptive.
-"I want to get away, so far away no one can touch me."
+Juuri stopped by the balustrade with an enigmatic smile that could have been deceptive as her words were cloudy.
+"I want to get away.
+So, so far away no one can touch me."

-The words astounded him at first; Kaname joined her and reviewed the city.
+The words astounded him at first.
+Kaname joined her and regarded the city below.

 "It's a trap, Kaname."
-Juuri whispered, freezing.
+Juuri whispered.
 "This pureblood race keeps us tied with no where to escape.
 I've tried and you've probably heard the rumors."

 "Barely."
 Kaname uttered calmly.

-"Tell me quickly," Growled a voice from the parlor, the shadow dipped out of the threshold and mingled in the gray light of the moon.
-Rido eyed the two and expectedly held out a hand, "Was it necessary to embarrass Ouri?
-What's he done to you?"
+"Tell me quickly..."
+Growled a voice from the parlor as the shadow dipped out of the threshold and mingled in the gray light of the moon.
+Rido eyed the two and expectedly held out a hand.
+"Was it necessary to embarrass Ouri, what's he done to you?"

-Juuri shrugged, thoughtlessly accepting the offered hand and was helped inside.
+Juuri shrugged before thoughtlessly accepted the hand and was helped inside.
 "What's the harm?
 His marriage to dear Sara-san is set in stone.
 I don't think any man in this world can keep his eyes specifically for his lover.
-Soul mate or not.
-It's natural to want what you can't have."
+Soul mate or not, it's natural to want what you can't have."

 "Enough with the psychology, Juuri."
-Rido warned over her head, "Sara can forgive you but it's Kurenai you need to be careful with."
+Rido warned over her head, "Sara can forgive you but it's Kurenai you need to be careful around."

-Another flawless scoff was cast in the air by the woman, "What can she do?
-Flaunt her breasts?
-Don't worry, there's nothing more or less perturbing than deadly secrets.
-And if breasts has the upper-hand here, then this society is screwed up, especially it's men."
+Another flawless scoff was cast in the air by the woman.
+"What can she do, flaunt her breasts?
+Don't worry there's nothing more or less perturbing than deadly secrets and if breasts have the upper-hand here then this society is screwed up, especially its men."

 Juuri sat down and slipped one leg over the other, leaning forward and pointed at his even expression.
 "That's because you're not drunk yet."

-"Even if I was drunk, breasts don't fascinate me, not hers."
-Rido sent a hurried glance across the room and grabbed the armrest.
-"Refrain yourself, there are innocent and pure eyes and ears amongst us."
+She had a point but he dared clarifying liquidly.
+"Even if I were drunk her breasts don't fascinate me, not much."
+Rido sent a hurried glance across the room and gripped the armrest in slight panic.
+"Refrain yourself, there are innocent and pure eyes and ears amongst us!"

 Kaname had secluded himself to a nearby shelf and was satisfactorily picking his way through books.
-He looked up in the silence, meeting Juuri's cunning stare and clenched his teeth as color seeped into his skin.
+He looked up in the silence and met Juuri's cunning stare, clenching his teeth as color seeped into his skin.

 "You're wrong."
 Juuri stated flatly.
-"There is no innocent and pure amongst us.
-Kaname is a grown man.
-He has seen a good amount of breasts.
-And I'm positive he knows a lot about them than we, women, do."
+"There are no innocent and pure amongst us, Kaname is a grown man.
+He has seen a good amount of breasts and I'm positive he knows a lot about them than most women do."

-Rido shifted in the chair, rooting an elbow on the armrest and stayed a finger against his temple.
-"So you intend to embarrass everyone you meet tonight?
-Even our benignant prince."
+Rido shifted in the chair and rooted an elbow on the armrest as he stayed a finger against his temple.
+"So you intend to embarrass everyone you meet tonight even our benignant prince?"